BENZOOgataga/FSMP-CustomMod/README.md

-## Notice
+# BENZOOgataga's Minecraft Project

-This project is owned by **BENZOOgataga**.
+This project is a custom Minecraft-related codebase owned by **BENZOOgataga**, designed for use exclusively on BENZOOgataga's servers.

+## ⚠️ Notice

+This repository is **public only** to allow Fiverr developers hired by BENZOOgataga to review the source code and contribute fixes or improvements as part of their contracted work.

-Unauthorized use, forking, or deployment on servers not owned by BENZOOgataga is strictly prohibited.
+**Any unauthorized use, forking, modification, or deployment is strictly prohibited.**

-Please see the [LICENSE](LICENSE.md) file.
+## ❌ Do Not

+- Fork this repository.
+- Use this code on other Minecraft servers.
+- Redistribute or republish any part of the project.

+## ✅ Allowed

+- Fiverr developers hired by BENZOOgataga may view and suggest changes.
+- Use is limited strictly to review and development work for BENZOOgataga.

+## License

+This project is under a **custom license**.
+See the [LICENSE](./LICENSE) file for full terms.